BIB 3202 (LUOA), THEO 202 (LUO): Theology Survey II

 Discussions are collaborative learning experiences.
 Therefore, the student is required to submit a thread in response to the provided prompt for each discussion.
 The student will share his or her beliefs regarding major issues in Christian theology by submitting a thread of at least 300 words.
 In addition to the thread, the student is required to reply to 2 classmates’ threads.
 Each reply must be at least 150 words.
 See “Course Policies” for the formatting expectations for assignments in this course.
 (CLO: A, B, C, D; CC: 1, 3, 4, 5)

-The student will complete a theological essay that will address the relationship of human sinfulness to an aspect of the doctrine of salvation.
-Students will examine one of the biblical images of salvation (adoption, conversion, regeneration, redemption, reconciliation, justification, election, sanctification, or glorification) and define and describe the doctrine with its biblical, historical and theological contours as well as discuss how this image of salvation relates to and addresses the problem of sin.
+The student will develop a presentation that will address the relationship of human sinfulness to an aspect of the doctrine of salvation.
+Students will examine one of the biblical dimensions of salvation (Adoption, Conversion, Regeneration, Redemption, Reconciliation, Justification, Election, Sanctification, or Glorification), define and describe the doctrine with its biblical, historical and theological contours as well as discuss how this dimension of salvation relates to and addresses the problem of sin.
 Finally, the student will apply the implications of this doctrine to the Christian life and for the student’s chosen vocation.
-The essay will be 750-1,000 word.
+The presentation will be 6–8 slides with notes.
+Citations from at least 2 scholarly sources must be included.
 See “Course Policies” for the formatting expectations for assignments in this course.
 (CLO: A, B, C, D; CC: 1, 3, 4, 5)

 Short Reflection Paper Assignment